-[Minamisoma City, Fukushima Prefecture] Follow in the footsteps of the Oshu Soma clan, who fostered a unique culture for 800 years
+[Minamisoma City, Fukushima Prefecture] Following in the footsteps of the Oshu Soma clan, who nurtured a unique culture for 800 years

-More than 800 years have passed since the Sengoku feudal lord Soma clan was given the namekata district of Mutsu Province (Minamisoma City, Iitate Village) in the northern part of Fukushima Prefecture by Minamoto no Yoritomo.
-Even in the Reiwa era, the Soma region of Fukushima Prefecture still retains a strong influence on the culture created by the Soma clan.
+More than 800 years have passed since the Sengoku period feudal lord Soma clan was given Namekata District, Mutsu Province (Minamisoma City and Iitate Village) in northern Fukushima Prefecture by Minamoto no Yoritomo, and even in the Reiwa era, the culture created by the Soma clan still remains strong in the Soma region of Fukushima Prefecture

-“Umaryo Park” at the ruins of Soma Nakamura Castle © Fukushima Travel
+"Mariyo Park" at the site of Soma Nakamura Castle ©Fukushima Travel

-The Soma clan, a Bando warrior who received the land of Oshu from Minamoto no Yoritomo.
+The Soma clan, a warrior clan from Bando who received the land of Oshu from Minamoto no Yoritomo

-The Soma clan is said to have been born in the Chiba clan, a Bandomusha clan, whose territory was in Shimosanokuni, which spans the current state of Chiba and Ibaraki prefectures at the end of the Eiyasu period.
+The Soma clan is said to have originated from the Chiba clan, a clan of Bando warriors who ruled Shimousa Province, which straddles present-day Chiba and Ibaraki prefectures, at the end of the Eian period

-It all began when Morotsune, the second son of the lord, Chiba Tsunetane, inherited an area known as Soma Mikuriya in the northern part of Shimousa Province (now Toride City, Ibaraki Prefecture to Kashiwa City, Nagareyama City, and Abiko City, Chiba Prefecture), and took the name of the Soma clan.
+The clan began when Morotsune, the second son of the feudal lord Chiba Tsunetane, inherited the area known as Soma Mikuriya in the northern part of Shimousa Province (present-day Toride City, Ibaraki Prefecture, to Kashiwa City, Nagareyama City, and Abiko City, Chiba Prefecture), and took the name of the Soma clan

-Soma Shizuna took part in the battle in which Minamoto no Yoritomo destroyed the Oshu Fujiwara clan (1189), and took credit, and received commended by Ikugata County as a reward.
-For a while, the Soma clan had territory in Shimosa Province (Shimosa Soma clan) and Oshu (Oshu Soma clan), and for about 130 years he left a castle in Oshu territory and managed it from Shimosa Province.
+Soma Shigetsune participated in the battle in which Minamoto no Yoritomo annihilated the Oshu Fujiwara clan (Oshu War, 1189) and distinguished himself, for which he was awarded Namegata County as a reward.
+For a time, the Soma clan held territories in Shimousa Province (the Shimousa Soma clan) and Oshu (the Oshu Soma clan), but for about 130 years they did not have a castle in their Oshu territory and instead managed it from Shimousa Province

-In 1323, the sixth head of the Oshu Soma clan, Shigetane, brought 83 retainers (there is a theory that there were over 30) into Ikigata County, Mutsu Province, and began directly governing the land of Oshu.
+Later, in 1323, the sixth head of the Oshu Soma clan, Soma Shigetane, led 83 vassals (some say around 30) into Namegata County, Mutsu Province, and began to rule the Oshu region directly

-Besshokan was the residence of the Miura family, who held an important position in the Kamakura shogunate, and it is said that Shigetane vacated it when he entered the castle.
-Currently, there are no buildings left, but the remains can be found within the grounds of Soma Ota Shrine.
+Besshokan was the residence of the Miura clan, who held important positions in the Kamakura shogunate, and is said to have been surrendered when Shigetane entered the castle.
+No buildings remain today, but remnants can be found within the grounds of Soma Ota Shrine

 Soma Ota Shrine <Information>